lisushka/mobile-mindset/transcript-shebuilds.md

-# Mobile Mindset: finding the right tools for your new job - AWS She Builds Day - Transcript
+# Mobile Mindset - AWS She Builds Day - Transcript

 Hello, and welcome to AWS She Builds!
 My name is Dawn, and during the day, I'm a - DevOps, DevSecOps, SRE type person.
 I like - exploring things, I like automating things, I like making things secure.